326732 Nice: Discovery and naming

 On 24 February 2025, the asteroid was given the name Nice by the Working Group for Small Bodies Nomenclature (WGSBN).
-The asteroid was named in honor of the city of Nice, France, which was founded by Greek colonists in 350 BCE.
+The asteroid was named in honour of the city of Nice, France, which was founded by Greek colonists in 350 BCE.
 The city was declared a UNESCO World Heritage Site in 2021, and it is home to the Côte d'Azur Observatory, whose planetary science team has been well-involved in asteroid research.
 The city is also the namesake for the Nice model, which proposes that the giant planets migrated to their current orbits from a more compact configuration early in the Solar System's history.
 The name was proposed by planetary scientist Patrick Michel, principal investigator of the ESA's Hera mission.
-The mission aims to study the effects of NASA's Double Asteroid Redirection Test impact on Dimorphos, a moon of 65803 Didymos.
-Michel stated that his naming proposal aimed to bring recognition to Nice's contributions to astronomy.
+This first European planetary defense mission aims to study the effects of NASA's Double Asteroid Redirection Test impact on Dimorphos, a moon of 65803 Didymos.
+Michel stated that his naming proposal aimed to bring recognition to Nice's contributions to Astronomy.